tomjoht/tomjoht.github.io/_posts/2016/3/2016-03-27-rest-api-workshop-recording-sacramento-stc.md

 * Swagger
 * RAML
 >
 This course will mostly provide an introduction to these concepts.
-There are many detailed examples and activities you can walk through with the API documentation tutorials on my site here: http://idratherbewriting.com/docapis_course_overview/
+There are many detailed examples and activities you can walk through with the API documentation tutorials on my site here: <a href="http://idratherbewriting.com/docapis_course_overview/">API documentation course</a>.
 >
 >All participants in workshop will need the following:
 >